duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/15-sac1/11-basics-sensors.md

 Requires: Previous Lesson - [Signals and Connections](https://docs.duckietown.org/daffy/downloads/duckiesky_high_school/docs-duckiesky_high_school/branch/daffy-develop/doc-duckiesky_high_school/out/electronics_circuitry_signals.html)

-Result: Students will be able to differentiate between examples of continuous signals and those discretized in time and/or value, learn the purpose of discretizing continuous signals, know the general pathway for measuring a physical system, and get a sense of the potential limitations of electrical sensors
+Results: Students will be able to differentiate between examples of continuous signals and those discretized in time and/or value, learn the purpose of discretizing continuous signals, know the general pathway for measuring a physical system, and get a sense of the potential limitations of electrical sensors

 </div>